feathersjs/docs/api/services.md

 ## Service methods

-Service methods are pre-defined [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) methods that your service object can implement (or that have already been implemented by one of the [database adapters](./databases/common.md)).
-Below is an example of a Feathers service using [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) as a JavaScript object and a [JavaScript or Typescript class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes):
+Service methods are pre-defined [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and [custom methods](#custommethod-data-params) that your service provides (or that have already been implemented by one of the [database adapters](./databases/common.md)).
+Below is an example of a Feathers service using [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) as a normal object or a [JavaScript or Typescript class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes):

 :::: tabs :options="{ useUrlFragment: false }"